Feaxure-fresh/TL-Fault-Diagnosis-Library/README.md

 WDCNN: "A New Deep Learning Model for Fault Diagnosis with Good Anti-Noise and Domain Adaptation Ability on Raw Vibration Signals."
 Wei Zhang et al.

 Reference for DAN, CDAN, DANN: [Transfer-Learning-Library](https://github.com/thuml/Transfer-Learning-Library)

+(Codes for models especially for reproduced ones might be somewhat wrong.
+Welcome to point out mistakes to me.)